tonyjhuang/audit-reqs/README.md

 # audit-reqs
-Turns your degree audit's list of requirements into something actually useful.
 The online degree audit tool lists a bunch of links to course descriptions but it's impossible to tell what classes they are unless you click every single link.
 This tool turns the list of links into a list of course names.

 ![example](/art/screenshot.png?raw=true "Example")